yoe/SReview/docs/components.md

 ## File detection

-The `detect_files` script needs to be run from cron every so often.
+The `sreview-detect` script needs to be run from cron every so often.
 It will run `ffprobe` on all files it finds (new as well as old files), and call a sub from the configuration file with the full filename to figure out what the start time of the file is, and in which room it was